swarmnyc/Fulton/readme.md

 # Fulton

-Fulton is the best practical way to build web apis or websites we have done in our company.
-Basically, Fulton is integrated many popular libraries or frameworks seamlessly.
-By use Fulton, developers can build a completed web api or a websites quickly.
+Fulton is a quick and practical way to build web apis or websites.
+Fulton integrates many popular libraries or frameworks seamlessly.
+By using Fulton, developers can build a completed web api or a websites quickly.

 ## Integration